UlisesGatica/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used forProvides access to the match object.
+If it is provided with no arguments, it returns the closest match in the component or its parents.
+A primary use case would be to construct nested paths.
-1. How would you explain form validation to someone who has never programmed before?
+1. How would you explain form validation to someone who has never programmed before? will give a warning to the user using the webpage for example must fill in box
-1. In 1-2 sentences, define end to end testing.
+1. In 1-2 sentences, define end to end testing.End-to-end tests focus on UI and mimic how a user might interact with an app, simulating actual events like button clicks, scrolls, form submits, and the like

 ## Instructions